ashvardanian/SimSIMD/README.md

 FetchContent_MakeAvailable(simsimd)
 ```

-If you aim to utilize the `_Float16` functionality with SimSIMD, ensure your development environment is compatible with C 11.
-For other SimSIMD functionalities, C 99 compatibility will suffice.
-A minimal usage example would be:
+After that, you can use the SimSIMD library in your C code in several ways.
+Simplest of all, you can include the headers, and the compiler will automatically select the most recent CPU extensions that SimSIMD will use.

 ```c
 #include <simsimd/simsimd.h>